mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 Playwright has built-in support for

 The whole reason I wrote a tutorial was that it's complex enough to run Cypress outside of their

-## GUI-agnosticism

-Cypress also assumes that you run it locally.

-Playwright works fine on a headless server.

 ## Everything's free